moov-io/terms-dictionary/README.md

 - **cash advance**<a id="cash-advance"></a>: An amount of cash advanced by a bank teller or ATM to a bank cardholder that is drawn against the cardholder’s line of credit.

+- **challenger bank**<a id="challenger-bank"></a>: Also called a neobank, this is a small, new, fully-digital bank that typically offers a mobile app and charges low fees.
+Neobanks aim to avoid the complexity of traditional banking and may partner with a licensed financial institution or be licensed themselves.

 - **chargeback**<a id="chargeback"></a>: A demand on behalf of a credit card issuer, on behalf of its cardholder, made to a retailer to reverse a payment based on a disputed transaction or instance of fraud.

 - **charge card**<a id="charge-card"></a>: A payment card very similar to a [credit card](#credit-card), except the full balance must be paid off each month, there's usually an annual fee, and there isn't a spending limit.